Del Potro downs Baghdatis in Dubai

 In other matches, sixth-ranked Tomas Berdych made easy work of American wild-card entry Rajeev Ram, beating him 6-1, 6-3.
 Australian Bernard Tomic withdrew from his match against Romanian Victor Hanescu after falling behind 3-2 in the first set.

 Davydenko, who reached the Qatar Open final in January, overwhelmed Tipsarevic 6-0, 7-5.
-The Serb, who injured his heel at the Australian Open, lost the opening match in his third straight tournament.
+It was the third tournament in a row that the Serb had lost his opening match after he injured his heel at the Australian Open.

-The big-hitting Tipsarevic had trouble with his serve, committing six double-faults and finishing with a first-serve percentage of 49 percent.
+The big-hitting Tipsarevic had trouble with his serve all match, committing six double faults and finishing with a first serve percentage of only 49 percent.

 The 46th-ranked Davydenko said it was clear Tipsarevic isn't playing at this best.